Pyaar Ka Punchnama: Plot

 Rajat "Rajjo" Mridul, Nishant "Liquid" Aggarwal, and Vikrant "Vicky" Chaudhary are working bachelors who live together in a flat in Noida.

 Rajat falls in love with Neha.
 Nishant falls for Charu, who is his colleague.
-She makes him do a good part of her work in an office and makes him foot her beauty parlor bills.
+She makes him do a good part of her work in the office and makes him foot her beauty parlor bills.
 He is too naive to understand that she is only using him for financial assistance and moral support.
-Charu has a boyfriend, Abhi, but they aren't on the best of terms.
-Vikrant loves Rhea, who can't get over her boyfriend of five years, Varun.
+Charu has a boyfriend, Abhijeet "Abhi", but they are not on the best of terms.
+Vikrant loves Rhea, who cannot get over her boyfriend of five years, Varun, a common friend of the two.

 Rajat leaves the bachelor pad.
-Vikrant, however, is aware of Varun and knows that Rhea has not yet called off that relationship, but he doesn't mind waiting because he is besotted.
+Vikrant, however, is aware of Varun and knows that Rhea has not yet called off that relationship, but he does not mind waiting because he is besotted.
 On her part, Rhea keeps assuring him that she will end the relationship but ends up sleeping with Varun while she is dating Vikrant.

 Missing their meetings and bar-hopping, the trio decides to take a time-out by themselves.
 All three women, however, find out and decide to accompany them to the beach, where they eventually mingle.
 Charu here kisses Nishant, while Rajat has a fight with Neha back at home.
 Charu starts to ignore Nishant and ends up eventually insulting him openly at work.
 Rajat and Neha eventually work out their differences, but, soon after, further problems arise between them (such as Neha's constant tantrums).
 Rajat becomes so frustrated that he walks out on Neha, telling her that she is 'not worthy of him'.
 Nishant goes into depression but is brought back to reality by Vikrant and Rajat, who drive him to Charu's house.
-Nishant slaps Charu's boyfriend.
+Nishant slaps Abhi.
 Vikrant finds out that Rhea slept with her ex and leaves her.

 In the end, the trio is seen sitting together, laughing and feeling happy with the moment they have with each other.
 In the end credits, the three women whom the trio fell for are shown having new boyfriends.